abpframework/abp/docs/en/Text-Templating.md

 <div>
     <a href="{{model.link}}">{{L "ResetMyPassword"}}</a>
 </div>
 ```

 ### Localization

-You can localize your Text Templates by choosing two different method.
+You can localize your Text Templates by choosing two different methods.

 - `Inline Localization`
 - `Multiple Content Localization`

 #### Inline Localization

-Inline localized Text Templates is using only one content resource, and it is using the [Abp.Localization](Localization.md) to get content in different languages/cultures.
+An inline localized text template is using only one content resource, and it is using the [Abp.Localization](Localization.md) to get content in different languages/cultures.

-> Example Inline Localized Text Template:
+Example Inline Localized Text Template content:
->
-> ForgotPasswordEmail.tpl

 ```html
 <h3>{{L "PasswordReset"}}</h3>